wheelo/jasmine-browser/README.md

 - support the asynchronous test.

 While I have not sketched out the other API akin to original 'jasmine' at a higher level yet, you should be awared that they actually exsit and if possible will be brought out in the near future.
 What the current codes I write here are pieces of demonstration of showing how short and runable codes I could write for one coarse mimic of jasmine(So bear me for a while).
-There are certain more features comming out near future, features like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` are all on schedule to be released.
+Features like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` will be packed as one version to be released afterwards.

 One last aside, there is even another brother module I am working on, namely `jasmine-node`, this ongoing module is able to perform jasmine test in node.js with a silimar implementation of this 'jasmine-browser'(PS: hint, it uses the node `process.nextTick` for a pollyfill).